alessandro-gentilini/knuth-interview-2006/README.md

 was in the music, I was in the basketball; I was manager of the basketball team, at Case.

-And I’ll say a few words about that, because after I got into computers later on, I combined that with my managing the Basketball team.
-So I devised a strange formula that I don’t believe in much any more, but anyway, I had it at the time, where you could compute each basketball player’s real contribution to the game.
+And I'll say a few words about that, because after I got into computers later on, I combined that with my managing the Basketball team.
+So I devised a strange formula that I don't believe in much any more, but anyway, I had it at the time, where you could compute each basketball player's real contribution to the game.

 Not just the points that he made, the baskets that he made, but really you know, taking everything into account, so for example, if you have possession of the ball in basketball, this is worth something.
-In fact, when you’re watching a basketball game, if you sort of add one point to the score of the team who has the ball that sort of gives a more fair indication of what the real score is of the game.
+In fact, when you're watching a basketball game, if you sort of add one point to the score of the team who has the ball that sort of gives a more fair indication of what the real score is of the game.
 So possession of the ball is worth maybe one point.
 You can work